jrhun/TeensyEngine/README.md

 Openframeworks 0.10.1 was used for the graphics, with the ofxGui addon.

 Visual Studio 2019 was used for compiling.
-At one point I had it cross compiling on mac xcode, but I haven't checked if that still works in a while.
+At one point I had it compiling on mac xcode, but I haven't checked if that still works in a while.

 <details>
   <summary>The emulator has keyboard controls for the UI:</summary>